12 ncac 10b .0406 lateral transfers and reinstatements

-(b) The employing agency shall verify the applicant's certification status with the Division prior to submission of the application for certification as a justice officer.
+(b) The employing agency shall verify the applicant's certification status with the Division prior to submission of the application for certification as a lateral transfer.

-(c) In order for an officer to be certified pursuant to Paragraph (a) of this Rule, the employing agency shall submit to the Division, along with the Report of Appointment (F-4 or F-4T), the documents required in 12 NCAC 10B .0408.
+(c) In order for a detention officer or telecommunicator to be certified pursuant to Paragraph (a) of this Rule, the employing agency shall submit to the Division, along with the Report of Appointment (F-4 or F-4T), the documents required in Rule .0408 of this Section.

-(d) An officer whose certification has been suspended pursuant to 12 NCAC 10B .0204(b)(1) may have that certification reinstated provided that:
+(d) A justice officer whose certification was suspended pursuant to Rule .0204(b)(1) of this Subchapter is eligible to have the certification reinstated provided that:

-(1) the period of suspension has been six months or less; and
+(1) the period of suspension was six months or less;

-(e) An officer for whom a Report of Separation (Form F-5) has been submitted to the Division, and who is re-appointed in the same agency, may be reinstated provided that:
+(e) A justice officer for whom a Report of Separation (Form F-5) has been submitted to the Division, and who is re-appointed in the same agency, is eligible for reinstatement provided that:

 (1) the period of separation has been six-months or less; and